| Title: | Bayesian Sparse Estimation of a Covariance Matrix |

 a scalar value giving the number of CPU cores. |

-Given a set of train data and validation data, the spectral norm error for each and
+Given a set of train data and validation data, the spectral norm error for each and is estimated as follows:

-where is the estimate for the covariance based on the train data and
+where is the estimate for the covariance based on the train data and is the sample covariance matrix based on the validation data.

-The spectral norm error is estimated by the
+The spectral norm error is estimated by the -fold cross-validation.

 For more details, see the first paragraph on page 9 in Lee and Lee (2023).